Colombia–Malaysia relations: United Nations

 In 1989, Malaysia proposed to the United Nations (UN) that an international military be organised to counter private drug cartels and armies to aid countries such as Colombia.
 On 27 October 1990, the two countries along with Cuba and Yemen voiced concerns over a UN resolution that would make Iraq responsible for financial repercussions relating to the invasion of Kuwait.
 Eventually an agreement was made to increase pressure on President Saddam Hussein to withdraw from Kuwait and end the Gulf War.
 The war would eventually end on 28 February 1991 with the intervention of the Coalition of the Gulf War.
-Although Malaysia and Colombia supported the UN's authorised use of force against Iraq, neither countries participated directly in the Coalition.
+Although Malaysia and Colombia supported the UN-authorised use of force against Iraq, neither country participated directly in the Coalition.
 In 2006, both countries applied to the United Nations Environmental Programme during the Montreal Protocol for International Strengthening (IS).
 The committee's reviewed their applications together and approved $275,000 in funding for both countries.